 The First and the Last

-Before we look at the hidden places we will see Jesus the Lamb slain from the foundation of the world in the Old Testament, let's first connect Him with the more obvious mentions in the Old Testament.
+Before we look at the hidden places, we will see Jesus, the Lamb who was slain from the foundation of the world, in the Old Testament; let's first connect Him with the more apparent mentions in the Old Testament.

-We saw in the four mentions of Alpha and Omega above, from the book of Revelation that the phrases "first and last," or "beginning and end" are in partnership with it.
-So let's see where else we see these phrases and what and who they are connected to.
+In the four mentions of Alpha and Omega above from the book of Revelation, we saw that the phrases "first and last" or "beginning and end" are in partnership with it.
+So let's see where else we see these phrases and to what and who they are connected.

-The first nine mentions of "first and last" are used in reference to the Acts of the kings of Israel beginning with King David...
+The first nine mentions of "first and last" are used in connection with the Acts of the kings of Israel, beginning with King David.

 Now the acts of David the king, first and last, behold, they are written in the book of Samuel the seer, and in the book of Nathan the prophet, and in the book of Gad the seer.